Purpose of the Special Interest Group

-As a leader, we all prepare goals for our respective organizations and try to ensure that all team members work towards the achievement of larger organizational goal.
-Yet there are situation wherein the businesses struggle to achieve the desired goals which leads to a crisis management situation.
-Does this means that whether the team is inefficient, or the leader is not competent to utilize the maximum potential of his team, or both of the above?
+As a leader, we all prepare goals for our respective organizations and try to ensure that all team members work towards the achievement of the larger organisational goal.
+Yet there is a situation wherein the businesses struggle to achieve the desired goals which lead to a crisis management situation.
+Does this mean that whether the team is inefficient, or the leader is not competent to utilize the maximum potential of his team or both of the above?

 In order for continuous growth of the organisation, the leadership of the organisation needs to constantly innovate and work pro-actively.
-Different people have different definition for success and growth.
-However there is one underlying principle for its achievement.
+Different people have a different definition of success and growth.
+However, there is one underlying principle for its achievement.
 As a leader one needs to constantly innovate on new ideas, preserve and implement those ideas consistently, and let go of these ideas and practices so that the cycle of innovation could be repeated again and again.

 More often than not the last leg of the cycle is missed out and thus the growth of an organisation comes to a standstill.
-To achieve the last leg it is essential that leaders keeps on empowering their teams.
+To achieve the last leg, it is essential that leaders keep on empowering their teams.